Spatial music: Examples

-In 2024, Julius Dobos conducted research which resulted in the paper Spatial Composition – and What It Means for Immersive Audio Production.
-As part of the research, focus groups compared alternative compositions which were created while the composer was monitoring audio in stereo and spatial systems, respectively, during the writing process.
-Listeners evaluated musical differences between the resulting "stereo" and "spatial" compositions while listening to both on identical playback systems, thus, removing the exhibition format variables and exclusively comparing musical content.
+In 2024, Julius Dobos conducted spatial composition research which resulted in the paper Spatial Composition – and What It Means for Immersive Audio Production.
+As part of the research, cohorts of focus groups compared alternative compositions which were created while the composer was monitoring audio in stereo and spatial systems, respectively, during the writing process.
+Over 150 listeners evaluated musical differences between the resulting "stereo" and "spatial" compositions while listening to both on identical playback systems, thus, removing the exhibition format variables and exclusively comparing musical content.
 The paper concludes: "Space is a potent and influential element to use in composition" and "while using space as a compositional element might not result in a composition objectively superior to one created without any spatial consideration, [...] space as a musical component is clearly responsible for inspiring significant enough content differences to cause some listeners to prefer the result."
 The paper proposes "the widespread acceptance of space as a compositional element of music" and urges the prioritization of conceptual spatial choices made by music composers over spatial mixing choices made by mixing engineers during audio production.
+Dobos presented his research and demonstrated the results to the Recording Academy and the Audio Engineering Society at Dolby Labs' headquarters in October, 2025, as well as at the 159th International Convention of the AES, proposing again the acceptance of space as the 5th element in music and music composition.